itb-sps/csl/README.md

 The bibliography will be inserted using syntax according to SPs ITB guidelines.

-However, you will still need to ensure correct formatting of:
+However, you will still need to ensure correct formatting according to [Pedoman Tesis dan Disertasi SPs ITB](http://www.sps.itb.ac.id/in/pedoman-tesis-dan-disertasi/), because the following are not controlled by CSL:

 * font and font size
 * paragraph justification